 A simple solutions is to always request a two-step approval process, or confirmation from the actual executive, prior to sending.
 It may seem like common sense, but it does require individuals to be aware.
 If it wasn’t effective, the “bad guys” wouldn’t keep trying to lure unsuspecting employees.

-If you’re still reading, you just participated in cyber security awareness.
-Sharing examples, educating employees, building awareness, and making the topic interesting are easy ways to help increase any organizations cyber security profile.
+Cybersecurity awareness begins with education.
+Sharing examples, educating employees, building awareness, and making the topic interesting are easy ways to help increase any organizations cybersecurity profile.